What are the most popular tours from Phuket?

 a) Everything!

-a) It’s closed half-year during the low season, mostly because of the sea condition.
+a) It’s closed for half a year during the low season, mostly because of the sea conditions.

 b) It’s quite a long way from Phuket.
 Usually, a van takes you from Phuket to Takua Pa, then 1.30 hours by speedboat